Welcome to MQ Solicitor Family Law - Your Experts in Family Matters

 • Direct Contact: This involves face-to-face time with the child, which can include:

-o Live-with arrangements: Where the child lives primarily with one parent,
+o Live-with arrangements: Where the child lives primarily with one parent, with regular time spent with the other.

-o Shared care arrangements: Where the child spends significant time living
+o Shared care arrangements: Where the child spends significant time living with both parents.

-another adult, often in a contact centre, if there are safety concerns.
+o Supervised contact: Where contact takes place under the supervision of another adult, often in a contact centre, if there are safety concerns.

-o Supported contact: Where contact takes place in a contact centre setting, but
+o Supported contact: Where contact takes place in a contact centre setting, but without direct supervision, offering a safe and neutral environment.

 • Indirect Contact: This involves maintaining a relationship without direct face-to-